Pylons-tech/pylons-testnet/MultiversionSyncUpgrade.md

 These instructions are for validators who are currently jailed, still running Pylonsd v0.3.1 and have not upgraded to v0.3.2.
 Also, your node should not be running.

-#### 1. Clear old data, Set halt-height to 121320, Start Pylons v0.3.1 till halt-height.
+#### 1. Clear old data, Set halt-height to 121320 and Start Pylons v0.3.1 till halt-height.
 Steps are:

       pylonsd unsafe-reset-all
       nano .pylons/config/app.toml